 |Transcript of Secretary for Constitutional Affairs

-Following is the transcript of Secretary for Constitutional Affairs, Mr Stephen Lam, at a standup briefing after his visit to the main polling station of the Kwun Tong District Council (DC) Kai Yip Constituency By-election this (May 20) morning:
+Following is the transcript of Secretary for Constitutional Affairs, Mr Stephen Lam, at a standup briefing after his visit to the main polling station of the by-election in the Kam Ying Constituency of the She Tin District Council (DC) this (March 11) morning:

 (Please also refer to the Chinese portion of the transcript.)